Decoupling of wages from productivity: Expansion of global value chains

 Recent OECD analysis further suggests that global value chain expansion has compressed labour shares.
 Indeed, an increase in global value chain participation of 10 percentage points of value added reduces the labour share by 1 percentage point.
 Given that the average increase in global value chain participation observed in the OECD over 1995–2013 was around 6 percentage points of value added, this suggests that on average across countries the expansion of global value chains reduced the labour share by 0.6 percentage points.
 With the caveat that global value chain expansion is unlikely to be independent of technological change, quantitatively its effect appears to be only around a third of that from declines in relative investment prices.
 Trade integration also appears to play a role in increased wage inequality.
 At the aggregate level, the ratio of median to average wages is negatively associated with value added imports, especially from China.
 This could reflect the fact that increased trade integration with China has reduced labour demand more among low-skilled workers than among high-skilled workers.

-Evidence from micro-aggregated data further suggests that betweenfirm wage dispersion increased in sectors that became more open to trade.
+Evidence from micro-aggregated data further suggests that between-firm wage dispersion increased in sectors that became more open to trade.
 Overall, the empirical evidence based on a variety of data sources and methodologies consistently suggests that technological change and increased trade integration have contributed to the decoupling of median wages from productivity, both by lowering labour shares and raising wage inequality.
 This does not imply that technological change and increased trade integration harm workers, since a large body of evidence suggests that these developments raise aggregate productivity, including through efficiency-enhancing reallocation, reduce prices and expand the range of available products.
 However, it raises the question of how public policies can contribute to the broader sharing of the productivity gains from technological change and increased trade integration.